kishanpatel789/kp_data_dev_site/content/posts/010_AirflowScheduling.md

 These expressions may be hard to understand at first.
 Tools like [crontab.guru](https://crontab.guru/) can help interpret cron expressions or create new ones.

 Given that some cron expressions are used so frequently, Airflow features cron "presets" as an alternative.
-The following "human-readable" preset values can be entered as the schedule in place of their cron equivalent:
+The following human-friendly preset values can be entered as the schedule in place of their cron equivalent:

 | Preset        | Meaning                                                    | Cron          |
 | ------------- | ---------------------------------------------------------- | ------------- |